AlexeyPechnikov/pygmtsar/docs/README.md

 Initially, PyGMTSAR is forked from GMTSAR GitHub repository and lot's of changes are made to seamlessly call all the binary tools from Python API.
 For now, all the changes developed for PyGMTSAR project merged into GMTSAR and the both projects are binary compatible.
 To prevent confusing, below PyGMTSAR means the Python package only and GMTSAR means the binary core tools (while these are available in PyGMTSAR GitHub repository too).

-The goal of the project is easy and fast satellite interferometry (InSAR) interactive and batch processing in Python scripts and Jupyter Notebooks for Sentinel-1 radar scenes everywhere as on localhost as on cloud environments like to Google Cloud VM and AI Notebooks and Amazon EC2 and even on free of charge cloud environment Google Colab.
+The goal of the project is easy and fast satellite interferometry (InSAR) interactive and batch processing in Python scripts and Jupyter Notebooks for Sentinel-1 SLC scenes everywhere as on localhost as on cloud environments like to Google Cloud VM and AI Notebooks and Amazon EC2 and even on free of charge cloud environment Google Colab.

 ## Why PyGMTSAR?

 PyGMTSAR itself combines powerful Python instrumentary for sophisticated multidementional processing (xarray library) and lazy calculations (dask library) plus parallel computing (dask and joblib libraries) to perform fast and interactive processing on huge datasets.
 And the best algorithms and numerical computation approaches applied for all the processing steps.
 There are progressbars and preview plots for the every step and that's easy to save intermediate results and continue work later on the same or other host.
 And (thanks to joblib library) that's safe to interrupt the execution at any time without memory leaks (common for dask-based solutions).

-Thanks to all the powerful Python libraries and the best used algorithms PyGMTSAR is really fast and that's possible to complete SBAS analysis for 5 years on 800 interferograms in just one day even on Apple Air or Apple iMac (8 cores and 16 GB RAM) using 2 TB raw Sentinel-1 scenes.
+Thanks to all the powerful Python libraries and the best used algorithms PyGMTSAR is really fast and that's possible to complete SBAS analysis for 5 years on 800 interferograms in just one day even on Apple Air or Apple iMac (8 cores and 16 GB RAM) using 2 TB Sentinel-1 SLC scenes.
 See the live Google Colab notebooks to find how dramatically PyGMTSAR enhaces the results in comparision to GMTSAR output for the same case.

 And PyGMTSAR is user-friendly providing functions to download the required satellite orbit files and DEM and so on.